-This section contains sections that describe other restore operations that can be performed with Plug-in for Oracle.
+This topic contains subtopics that describe other restore operations that can be performed with Plug-in for Oracle.

-- Renaming or relocating files (or both)
+- Renaming or relocating files

-- Duplicating a database in a non-RAC environment
+- · Duplicating a database in a non-RAC environment

 - Performing table-level recovery

-Renaming or relocating files (or both)
+Renaming or relocating files

 With the RMAN backup method, the plug-in lets you rename the Control File and datafiles during restore.
 Renaming files can be useful if you do not want to overwrite the existing version and want to create a copy of the file.
 You can also relocate the files to a different directory while restoring it with the plug-in.